Trade-off between predictive performance and FDR control for high-dimensional Gaussian model selection: Introduction.

 \subsection{Related works.}

 In a variable selection procedure, a cost function has to be defined.
 The predictive risk (PR) and the False Discovery Rate (FDR) are the common used cost functions.

-\paragraph{The penalized methods to control the predictive risk.} The penalization procedure balances goodness of fit and sparsity: the smaller the penalty function, the better the fitting to the data but the higher the number of selected variables.
-In high-dimension, the most popular method is the Lasso criterion \cite{tibshirani1996regression} where the estimator $\Hat{\beta}_\lambda$ of $\beta^*$ is the solution of:
+\paragraph{The penalized methods to control the predictive risk.} The penalization procedure balances goodness of fit and sparsity~: the smaller the penalty function, the better the fitting to the data but the higher the number of selected variables.
+In a high-dimensional setup, the most popular method is the Lasso criterion \cite{tibshirani1996regression} where the estimator $\Hat{\beta}_\lambda$ of $\beta^*$ is the solution of~:

-where $|\cdot|_1$ and $||\cdot||_2$ design the $\ell_1$-norm and the euclidean norm of a vector respectively.
+where $|\cdot|_1$ and $||\cdot||_2$ denote the $\ell_1$-norm and the euclidean norm of a vector respectively.
 The main challenge is to calibrate the hyperparameter $\lambda >0$.
 If $\lambda$ is chosen to be proportional to $\sigma \sqrt{\frac{\log(p)}{n}}$, then the predictive risk is bounded \cite{bunea2007aggregation,bunea2007sparsity}.
 However, the noise being usually unknown, the choice of $\lambda$ remains tricky.
 Therefore, an alternative is to solve the Lasso criterion for a $\lambda$ within a reasonable interval by using subsamples \cite{meinshausen2010stability} or resamples \cite{bach2008bolasso}.
 The selected variables are then defined as the variables with the highest selection frequencies.
 Such alternative is no longer sensitive to the choice of $\lambda$ but the main challenge lies in the threshold on the frequency defining the selected variables. \\ In this paper, we consider a model selection procedure composed of three steps.
-The first step consists in solving the Lasso criterion on a relevant grid $\Lambda$.
+The first step consists of solving the Lasso criterion on a relevant grid $\Lambda$.
 Each $\lambda \in \Lambda$ defines a variable subset to get a collection $\mathcal{M}$ of relevant subsets of variables with a wide range of sizes.
 In the second step, the least-squares estimator onto each variable subset of $\mathcal{M}$ is calculated leading to a collection of estimators $\left(\Hat{\beta}_m\right)_{m \in \mathcal{M}}$.
-Lastly, the following penalized least-squares minimization is solved to select the best $m$ of $\mathcal{M}$:
+Lastly, the following penalized least-squares minimization is solved to select the best $m$ of $\mathcal{M}$~: